 - Slowly begin bringing your legs straight out in front of you as you did in the second variation

-- Continue bringing your legs up all the way around until your toes make contact with the pull-up bar
+- Continue bringing your legs up all the way around until your toes make contact with the

 - This movement should be done in a controlled fashion with no excessive swinging or momentum